aniko33/aniko33.github.io/content/posts/HTB_CodePartTwo.md

 Now we get some credentials, is time do brute-force user marco.

-I suggest to use [CrackStation](https://crackstation.net/) to brute-force CTF flags.
+I suggest to use [CrackStation](https://crackstation.net/) to brute-force CTF hashes.

 ![CrackedHash](/images/CodePartTwoHash.png)